2 And 2/5 As A Percent

 Before we tackle the conversion of 2 and 2/5, let's review the fundamental relationship between fractions, decimals, and percentages.
 They are all different ways of representing parts of a whole.

 • Fractions: Represent a part of a whole as a ratio of two numbers (numerator/denominator).
-For example, 2/5 represents two parts out of five equal parts.
+Take this: 2/5 represents two parts out of five equal parts.

 • Decimals: Represent a part of a whole using a base-ten system.
 The decimal point separates the whole number from the fractional part.
-For example, 0.4 represents four-tenths.
+Here's one way to look at it: 0.4 represents four-tenths.

 • Percentages: Represent a part of a whole as a fraction of 100.
 The symbol % signifies "per hundred".
-For example, 40% represents 40 parts out of 100.
+To give you an idea, 40% represents 40 parts out of 100.

 These three representations are interchangeable.
 You can convert a fraction to a decimal and then to a percentage, or you can use other conversion methods.
 Understanding these relationships is crucial for mastering mathematical calculations.